segment-boneyard/khaos/Readme.md

                owner: segmentio
          description: Easily create your own middleware layer.

   ...and voilà!
-Your new directory is made.
+Your new node.js project directory is made.

 ## Local Usage

-  Khaos will also look for local templates in the `~/.khaos` directory.
-Here's an example using the same template as above, but locally...
+  Khaos can also lookup local templates at `~/.khaos`.
+Here's the same example from above, but locally...

     $ mkdir ~/.khaos
     $ git clone git://github.com/segmentio/khaos-node.git ~/.khaos/node

-  That clones Segment.io's node template as simply `node`, so then you can...
+  That clones Segment.io's node.js template as simply `node`, so then you can...

     $ khaos node my-new-project